 Most people in South Sudan have unresolved trauma, with some reports estimating that nearly 100% of the population has experienced severe traumatic events.

 The humanitarian crisis in South Sudan adds to the complexity of the problem.
 Most South Sudanese people cannot get the resources they need to heal.
 And many local people hired by organizations providing humanitarian assistance are likely dealing with untreated trauma of their own.

 Our trauma healing program is helping to change that.
 When Alice attended her first workshop, she was unfamiliar with concepts like primary and secondary trauma.
 The training helped her share her story and face her pain and grief.
 She started counseling.
 And although she has only begun her journey, she says she already feels so much relief.
 Now she can listen to others’ experiences without applying the lens of her own wounds.
 That makes it easier for her to help people.

 Other workshop participants have shared similar experiences.
-One person told us that before trauma healing, their peacebuilding work felt like “flying with one wheel.”
-Now they feel like they are going to fly far, flying on two wheels.
+One person told us that before trauma healing, their peacebuilding work felt like “flying with one wing.”
+Now they feel like they are going to fly far, flying on two wings.

 Many of us understand how hard it can be to help others when we are struggling with pain ourselves.
 Today more peacebuilders are receiving the support they need—and the benefits extend to many others, contributing to peace and well-being for all.